 - To obtain more data on TMZ regimens, in particular monotherapy or TMZ given concurrently with radiotherapy for the first 6 months.

 - To understand the effects of other treatments in patients who failed TMZ, for instance the effect of immune checkpoint inhibitors.

 - To obtain more information on carcinomas

 - To understand the characteristics of aggressive pituitary tumours

-From this survey we expect to obtain meaningful answers to key clinical questions on diagnosing and management of these challenging tumours.
-The results of the planned survey will inform and improve patient care for aggressive pituitary tumours and pituitary carcinomas.
+From this survey the authors expected to obtain meaningful answers to key clinical questions on diagnosing and management of these challenging tumours.
+The results of the survey will inform and improve patient care for aggressive pituitary tumours and pituitary carcinomas.

-We would like to thank all the clinicians how took the time to contribute to this survey, data collection has now finished.
+We would like to thank all the clinicians who took the time to contribute to this survey.

 In July 2015, an ESE Special interest Group was established to propose a definition of aggressive pituitary tumours, develop guidance on therapeutic indication of temozolomide treatment for aggressive pituitary tumours and to evaluate the results of alternative clinical therapies on these tumours.

 In 2016, this SIG carried out a Europe-wide survey of specialists treating patients with aggressive pituitary tumours, asking questions about treatment courses and patient outcomes.